It’s Baby’s Day Out! You slather them in Sunscreen Lotion before you step out with them, and then guess what? That poor Baby Skin still gets burned!

 Tip: If you really do have to be in the sun with Baby, ensure that you take frequent breaks in between.
 Usually, there is no dearth of shady spots, where your baby’s skin can recuperate from those harsh sun rays.

-Note: It is best you avoid exposing your baby to the Sun’s rays between 10 a.m. and 4 p.m., when the potential damage can be a lot worse.
+Note: You should avoid exposing your baby to the Sun’s rays between 10 a.m. and 4 p.m., when the potential damage can be a lot worse.

 When babies are out in the Sun, you want to ensure that whatever they wear is made of a ‘lightweight’ cotton fabric.
 Besides this, you want to keep the following considerations in mind.

 Tip: You also want to choose more clothes with long sleeves, and even make use of long pants.
 Also, don’t forget to have Baby don a Sun Hat equipped with a wide brim.
-Last but not the least, you want to get them a pair of Sunglasses too, when they venture outside.
-Needless to say, they need to provide 100 percent UV protection!
+Last but not least, you want to get them a pair of Sunglasses too, when they venture outside.
+Needless to say, they need to provide 100 per cent UV protection!

-While this might have been your first choice to begin with, there are some considerations that you need to keep in mind, when applying Sunscreen on Baby.
-Firstly, the use of sunscreen is recommended only for children that are more than 6 months of age.
+While this might have been your first choice to begin with, there are some considerations that you need to keep in mind when applying sunscreen on your baby.
+Firstly, the use of sunscreen is recommended only for children who are more than 6 months of age.
 Secondly, that sunscreen needs to be applied at least every couple of hours, during Baby’s Day Out.

 Note: The Sun Protection Factor (SPF) of that Sunscreen Lotion needs to be at least 30.